beartype/beartype/doc/src/code.rst

 perform them at runtime):

 #. **Testing phase.** In this fast first pass, each callable decorated by
-   ``@beartype`` only *tests* whether all parameters passed to and values returned from the current call to that callable satisfy all type hints annotating that callable.
-This phase does *not* raise human-readable exceptions (in the event that one or more parameters or return values fails to satisfy these hints). ``@beartype`` highly optimizes this phase by dynamically generating one wrapper function wrapping each decorated callable with unique pure-Python performing these tests in O(1) constant-time.
+   :func:`beartype.beartype` only *tests* whether all parameters passed to and values returned from the current call to that callable satisfy all type hints annotating that callable.
+This phase does *not* raise human-readable exceptions (in the event that one or more parameters or return values fails to satisfy these hints). :func:`beartype.beartype` highly optimizes this phase by dynamically generating one wrapper function wrapping each decorated callable with unique pure-Python performing these tests in O(1) constant-time.
 This phase is *always* unconditionally performed by code dynamically generated and returned by:

    * The fast-as-lightning ``pep_code_check_hint()`` function declared in the `"beartype._decor._code._pep._pephint" submodule <beartype pephint_>`__,